-Barrie Economy: Top Industries, Biggest Employers, & Business Opportunities
+Barrie Economy: Top Industries, Biggest Employers, & Business Development Opportunities

 With a motto like "The People Are the City," it's easy to see Barrie is a city that invests in its residents.
-Located in central Ontario, 85 kilometres north of Toronto, the community had an estimated 141,434 people in 2016.
-However, the metro area population was around 212,667.
-The city is located inside the Greater Golden Horseshoe area, a region of Ontario known for its dense population and industrialized economies.
-However, recently the city has experienced a population boom from Toronto workers seeking a bedroom community with lower costs.
+Located in central Ontario, 85 kilometres north of Toronto, the metro area population is around 212,667 people.
+The city is located inside the Greater Golden Horseshoe area, a region of Ontario known for its dense population and thriving economies.
+Anyone living in Barrie will be pleased to know that the city's major industries and top employers provide thousands of great jobs and business opportunities.

-Potential new residents would be wise to research before moving.
-Understanding the economic layout of a city can help determine whether a residential experience will be positive.
+Understanding the economic layout of a city can help you know you're making the right choice for your new home.
 Read on to learn about Barrie's economy to decide whether the city is right for you.

 Workers in the Barrie metro area labour force held a variety of positions as of the 2016 Census.
 The largest segment of employees was those working in sales and service-related occupations at 22.3%.
 Another 15.6% held jobs in trades, transport, and equipment operator fields.
 Business, finance, and administration positions filled around 13.8% of career paths.
 With 11.2% of all occupations, education, law, social, community, and government service positions were the fourth most populated.